 It doesn’t take too much research on the internet to get the answer.
 The Observatory of Economic Complexity (nifty name!) presents this data in a neat chart*.
 The site has trends up to 2013.
 Burma/ Myanmar, according to these figures is the second largest exporter of legumes (includes lentils) to India and has been a constant supplier ever since the late 1970’s.
-The 1990’s show a sharp rise in imports, which is historically justified due to economic liberalization started in that decade.
+The 1990’s show a sharp rise in imports, which is historically justified due to economic liberalization that began in that decade.

-There are, I am sure, more reports which comprehensively analyze the trade in pulses and its history.
+There are, I am sure, more reports which comprehensively analyze trade in pulses and its history.
 For me the time spent in Saskatchewan was an eye opener and the reason I started researching imports of food in India.
 The enormous landmass of the Canadian prairies is being cultivated on an industrial scale and grain silos line the Trans-Canada highway.
 Railways are aligned to this industry and most silos we saw had a track running right next to them for easy transfer.